Establishing and Securing Spousal Maintenance

 After these papers are filed with the Court Clerk’s office, the Clerk will return some forms and you must arrange for the garnishee (remember, the garnishee is the employer of the person who owes you money) to be served with the garnishment papers.
 Proof of service must be filed with the court to show that the garnishee has been properly served.

 There is a limited time frame to deliver the documents to the judgment debtor.
 You must arrange for service and then file proof with the court that you delivered the garnishment documents to the debtor.

 One of the documents given to your spouse is a form to request a hearing on the wage garnishment.
 The judgment debtor may request a hearing after reviewing the garnishment documents.
 If they do, then a hearing date will be set up with the court.

-If the garnishee answers, the information provided will give us guidance as to how to proceed next.
+If the garnishee answers, the information provided will give you guidance as to how to proceed next.
 If the person who owes you money is not employed by the garnishee, then the garnishee is released.
 If the judgment debtor is employed by the garnishee, then we will wait an additional 15 days for the person who owes you money to respond to the answer from the garnishee.
 AZ Statewide Paralegal no longer provides garnishment services.